vaultaggregator/vaultaggregator/replit.md

 **Contract Creation Date Optimization (August 22, 2025):** Implemented efficient contract age calculation by storing immutable `contract_created_at` timestamps in the pools table.
 The StandardizedMetricsService now uses stored dates instead of making repeated API calls to Basescan/Etherscan every minute, significantly reducing API usage and improving performance.
 Contract creation dates are fetched once when a pool is added and stored permanently, as these dates never change.

+**Service Configuration Hardcoding Elimination (August 23, 2025):** Resolved critical violation of the "NEVER hardcode values" rule by eliminating all hardcoded service configurations.
+Added missing `topHoldersSync` service to `DEFAULT_SERVICE_CONFIGS` and replaced hardcoded service arrays in `admin-service-monitor.ts` with dynamic database loading.
+The admin panel now correctly displays all 10 services including "Top Holders Sync" and the entire service management system is fully database-driven.
+This ensures the Top Holders feature is properly integrated and manageable through the admin interface.

 ## Data Storage Solutions

 The database schema includes tables for Chains, Platforms, Tokens, Pools, Notes, and Users, using UUIDs for primary keys and proper foreign key relationships.
 Drizzle ORM ensures type-safe operations.
 A `tokenInfo` table stores and caches token information.
 The system also implements comprehensive soft deletion with a "Trash Bin" system and 60-day automatic cleanup.